tnkteja/lamps/README.md

 #install the apache2 server
 sudo apt-get install apache2
 ```
-[13] has a comprehensive list  of server management control panels.
+[13] has a comprehensive list  of server management control panels. webmin is a good control panel.
+Good read to install it on Ubnutu.
+[14] and [15]

 ## Apache2
 Setting up virtual hosting for your server